-If so, you might well find another source of income to build wealth in your 30s.
+If so, you might find another income source to build wealth in your 30s.

 Just remember it took a while for Rome to be built, so any side hustle takes time to take off.

-All the tie, you will be learning and building your skills – it’s a win-win-win.
+You will be learning and building your skills all the time – it’s a win-win-win.

 How to invest in your 30s?

 Some good ways to invest in your 30s include.

 Getting rid of expensive debt and then building an emergency fund of 3-6 months of living costs.

 Joining your employer’s pension scheme – its free money